This post includes affiliate links.

 When I first started out with my crafting business, I only sold already made items on Etsy.
 I was not doing so well, because the competition was so big.
 As I am a very creative person, I like to make my own designs as well, so I decided to only focus on creating crochet patterns and tutorials.

 But another very important aspect I put a lot of attention to are photos and videos.
-Once I started having a great photo and video studio, I realized that my videos were going viral and patterns were shared on social media lot, because they were presented well.
+Once I started having a great photo and video studio, I realized that my videos were going viral and patterns were shared often on social media, because they were presented well.

 I do, now, have an amazing Yarn storage wall that I love so much.
 I created myself and you can, too.